nadeemahmad1000/calculator/README.md

 #Calculator
+#Aboutauthor
+#About_author
-My Name is Nadeem Ahmad
+My name is Nadeem Ahmad
 I'm from India
-I have got my graduation in Bachelor of Technology in Electronics Engineering
-I'm greatly looking forward to start my carrer As Full
+I have got my graduation in Bachelor of Technology in Electronics Engineering I'm greatly looking forward to start my carrer As Fullstack developer
-stack developer